 "Video game expert Alex Rogan finds himself transported to another planet after conquering The Last Starfighter video game only to find out it was just a test.
 He was recruited to join the team of best starfighters to defend their world from the attack."

 On this day in 1986 (in Japan), the SciFi/Horror Breeders enjoyed its release on home video.
-The feature starred Teresa Farley and Lance Lewman, and here's the plot summary that's provided by IMDB.com:
+Written and directed by Tim Kincaid, the SciFi/Horror starred Teresa Farley, Lance Lewman, and Frances Raines; and here's the plot summary as provided by IMDB.com:

-"The Manhattan General Hospital has admitted a string of young women who have been raped by something otherworldly.
-The perpetrator only attacks women who are virgins.
-Dr. Pace and Detective Andriotti work together to try and isolate the strange organic material found on the victims, and to try and locate the fiend.
-Soon the victims begin arising in a trance and leaving the hospital by an underground passage where their fate awaits them."
+"The Manhattan General Hospital admitted a string of young women raped by something otherworldly.
+Dr. Pace and Detective Andriotti try and isolate the strange organic material found on the victims to find the fiend."

-"The Manhattan General Hospital has admitted a string of young women who have been raped by something otherworldly.
-The perpetrator only attacks women who are virgins.
-Dr. Pace and Detective Andriotti work together to try and isolate the strange organic material found on the victims, and to try and locate the fiend.
-Soon the victims begin arising in a trance and leaving the hospital by an underground passage where their fate awaits them."
+"The Manhattan General Hospital admitted a string of young women raped by something otherworldly.
+Dr. Pace and Detective Andriotti try and isolate the strange organic material found on the victims to find the fiend."

 A star is born!
 On this day in 1986 (in Canada), Captain Kirk took his crew on a trip into the past in order to save the future with the silver screen premiere of Star Trek IV: The Voyage Home.
 Written (in part) and directed by star Leonard Nimoy, the SciFi/Comedy starred William Shatner, DeForest Kelley, and Catherine Hicks.
 Here's the plot summary as provided by IMDB.com: